Compost Giveaways & Resources

 How Organic Waste Recycling, Compost and Climate Change Relates to You

 According to the Environmental Protection Agency, organic waste accounts for a significant portion of California’s waste stream.
 Left to decompose in landfills, the organic waste releases methane and contributes to climate change.
-Organic waste in landfills also emits air pollutants such as fine particulate matter (PM 2.5), which contributes to health conditions like asthma.
+Organic waste in landfills also emits air pollutants such as fine particulate matter (PM 2.5), contributing to health conditions like asthma.
 To address this issue, Senate Bill 1383 (SB 1383) was signed into law and targets the reduction of pollutants, including methane.
 Cities throughout California must meet the new reduction limits through organic waste reduction and recycling.

 Term descriptions:

 - Climate Change: Refers to long-term shifts in temperatures and weather patterns.
 Such shifts can be natural, due to changes in the sun’s activity or large volcanic eruptions.
-But since the 1800s, human activities have been the main driver of climate change, primarily due to the burning of fossil fuels like coal, oil and gas.
+However, since the 1800s, human activities have been the main driver of climate change, primarily due to the burning of fossil fuels like coal, oil and gas.

 - Climate Change Mitigation: Measures to reduce the severity of climate change impacts.
 For example, recycling organic waste reduces greenhouse gas emissions and the carbon in compost is stored in the soil.